richardthorp/rodeo/README.md

 Thank you to Ellie Fulcher for providing the Rodeo Hot Sauce bottle illustration.

-And thanks to the Code Institute Slack community for being such a helpful and supportive bunch, in particular users Stuart Saint and Sean Mc for their feedback in #peer-code-review.
+And thanks to the Code Institute Slack community for being such a helpful and supportive bunch, in particular, users Stuart Saint and Sean Mc for their feedback in #peer-code-review.